aneeqaf/Quantum-Simulation/README.md

 	* Initially, simulations consumes the process prefix and subsequent CZ bits from the specified range.
 Then, a branching simulation is performed for specified number of bits.
 	* Defines the CZ path for CZ gates that cross partitions for distributed simulation.
 * **--depth, -d**
-	* Must be followed by an integer to specify the number of cycles to simulate
+	* Must be followed by an integer to specify the number of cycles to simulate.
 	* The default setting simulates all cycles specified in the input.
+* **--grid_type, -m**
+        * Must be followed by a string specifying the type of 2D circuit : "c" or "column_major", "r" or "row_major".
+        * Default is row major.
 * **--hcut, -_**
 	* Must be followed by an integer that specifies one side of a horizontal cut in a circuit.
 	* The program calculates the size of the other partition given number of qubits in the first partition.